GSA/gsa-icam-card-builder/certutils/README.md

 (PIV or PIV-I).
 The goal here is to create `.p12` files for each certificate you plan to load on to the smart card.

+### Policy OID Configuration
+For FIPS 201 testing, a FICAM PACS must support the ability to configure multiple certificate policy OIDs per card type/certificate type combination.
+For both PIV and PIV-I card types, there are three required certificates:

+* PIV Authentication Certificate
+* Card Authentication Certificate
+* Content Signing Certificate

+A minimum of six user-initial-policy-sets, therefore, are configured by the lab in a "set and forget" manner, simulating field deployment.
+Because a PACS PIV card population can include multiple certificate policy OIDs for a particular certificate type, a FICAM PACS is required to determine which certificate policy OID(s) should be passed to the PDVAL processor for any given certificate on any given card.

 ### NIST Test Certificate Policy OIDS
 The certificate policies OIDS for FIPS 201-2 PIV cards that this project uses are below.
 They use the NIST test OIDs that are designated to mimic production OIDs.